stp/stp/docs/smt-input-language.rst

 Functions and Terms
 ===================

-Bit-vector variables (or terms) of length 0 are not allowed.
-Bit-vector constants can be represented in binary or hexadecimal format.
-The rightmost bit is called the least significant bit (LSB), and the leftmost bit is the most significant bit(MSB).
-The index of the LSB is 0, and the index of the MSB is n-1 for an n-bit constant.
-This convention naturally extends to all bit-vector expressions.
-Following are some examples of bit-vector constants:
+Bitvector variables (or terms) of length 0 are not allowed.
+Bitvector constants can be represented in binary or hexadecimal format.
+The rightmost bit is called the least significant bit (LSB), and the leftmost bit is the most significant bit (MSB).
+The index of the LSB is 0, and the index of the MSB is *n*-1 for an *n*-bit constant.
+This convention naturally extends to all bitvector expressions.

+Following are some examples of bitvector constants in binary and hexadecimal:

 ::

-    #b0000111101010000, and the corresponding hex representation is #x0f50.
+    #b0000111101010000
+    #x0f50

-The Bit-vector implementation in STP supports a very large number of functions and predicates.
+The bitvector implementation in STP supports a very large number of functions and predicates.
 The functions are categorized into word-level functions, bitwise functions, and arithmetic functions.
-Let t1,t2,…,tm denote some arbitrary bitvector terms.

-Word level functions
+Word-level functions
 ~~~~~~~~~~~~~~~~~~~~

 +----------------+-----------------+----------------------------------+